Skip to content

 Most searches for "M3U8 player" come from end users trying to watch a stream.
 But if you run a business website and you are researching how to deliver HLS video to your customers, you are looking at the wrong solution.
 If you want a smooth experience, you need to understand how to embed video properly.

 You cannot give your visitors an M3U8 link and expect them to figure it out.
-Instead, you need an HTML5 video player integrated directly into your webpage.
+Instead, you need the best video player for your website -- an HTML5 video player integrated directly into your webpage.
 Modern web players utilize JavaScript libraries to parse the M3U8 playlist and feed the video chunks into standard HTML5 video tags.

 This is precisely what a professional video hosting platform handles for you.
 Rather than dealing with server configurations, M3U8 generation, and player compatibility across hundreds of different devices, a managed platform ingests your source video, encodes it into the proper formats, generates the playlists, and provides a simple embed code.